dmitriy10291029/Lines-Of-Code-Counter/README.md

 # Lines of code counter

-This util prints an info about number of lines of every language and/or file.
+This utility prints the total number of lines and the number of lines of code of all files with the **specified extensions** in the **specified directory.**

 **Usage**:
 ```